wind-press/windpress/readme.txt

 = unreleased =
 * **New**: Upgraded to Tailwind CSS v3 (3.4.14)
 * **New**: Upgraded to Tailwind CSS v4 (4.0.0-alpha.27 next)
+* **New**: [Bricks] added settings to enable or disable WindPress' features.
+Right-click the WindPress icon on the Editor's top bar to access the settings.

 = 3.2.5 =
 * **Improve**: Reduce the number of Play modules loaded on the front-end page for non-admin users